American Indian activist Russell Means celebrated in memorial

-KYLE, South Dakota More than 1,000 people turned out on Wednesday to pay respects to American Indian activist Russell Means in a 12-hour service in South Dakota featuring a tribute in his native Lakota, delivered against the backdrop of the harsh prairie land where he was born.
+KYLE, S.D.
+Oct 24 More than 1,000 people turned out on Wednesday to pay respects to American Indian activist Russell Means in a 12-hour service in South Dakota featuring a tribute in his native Lakota, delivered against the backdrop of the harsh prairie land where he was born.

 Means died at his home in South Dakota on Monday, after spending decades fighting for American Indian rights, starting with protests against college and professional sports teams' use of Indian images as mascots.